Let's Measure Information Step-by-Step: AI-Based Evaluation Beyond Vibes: Study Setup

 \subsection{Experimental Design}

-\textbf{Domain Selection.} We selected 10 domains spanning compression ratios from 1.1:1 (translation) to 20.2:1 (peer review).
+\textbf{Domain Selection.} We selected 10 domains spanning compression (input/output ratios) from 1.1:1 (translation) to 20.2:1 (peer review).
 See Appendix \ref{appendix:data} for more details.
 This range tests mechanisms from near-isomorphic tasks to extreme compression where most information is discarded.

 \textbf{Agent Taxonomy.} We developed a taxonomy of 29-30 agent strategies per domain, grouped into two categories: \textbf{good faith} agents that preserve information and \textbf{problematic agents} that degrade it.
 Good faith agents consist of faithful agents (4-6 variants) that are prompted to accurately complete the task and style agents (10-16 variants) that are prompted to preserve information in an alternative presentation.
 Problematic agents consist of strategic agents (4-10 variants) that are prompted to deliberately manipulate their completions and low effort agents (4-5 variants) that are prompted to give minimal effort or generic responses.
+Good Faith agents (Faithful + Style) preserve information while Problematic agents (Strategic + Low Effort) degrade it.
+Full taxonomy details appear in Appendix \ref{appendix:peerReview} - \ref{appendix:translationDetails}.